 Chimney stacks

 Repair category 1

 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
-Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.

 Roofing including roof space

 Repair category 1

 Notes No significant defects were noted at the time of inspection.
 Nevertheless, roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.